adamsilver/fdpb/05-Inbox-Management.md

 ## Submit buttons

 It's all well and good allowing users to select multiple emails, but our interface is lacking the ability to action them.
-Unlike other forms in this book, the inbox is a little bit different.
+Unlike the forms in previous chapters, an inbox is a bit different.
 Firstly it's not a simple matter of placing a button at the end of the form.
 Secondly this form contains multiple submit buttons.
 We're going to discuss all this and more now.

 ### Button location